metosin/ring-swagger/README.md

 3. Publish it.
 4. Pull Request to list your adapter here

-If you need help in adoption, feel free to ping us (try `ring-swagger` at #clojure or firstname.lastname@metosin.fi)
+If you need help in adoption, feel free to ping us (try `ring-swagger` at #clojure on Freenode or email to firstname.lastname@metosin.fi)

 ### Adopting 1.2